AdobeDocs/frameio-api/src/pages/guides/Custom Actions/index.md

 Custom Actions have a special permissions model: they belong to a Workspace, not to any specific User who exists on an Account.
 That means:

-* Any Content Admin can create a custom Action in a Workspace.
+* Any Content Admin can create a custom Action in a Workspace
-* Any Content Admin can modify or delete a custom Action in a Workspace.
-Once modified, all Users that are members of that Workspace will immediately see the change.
+* Any Member of a Workspace can execute an Action
-*
+Any Content Admin can modify or delete a custom Action in a Workspace.
+Once modified, all Users that are Members of that Workspace will immediately see the change

 ## Security and Verification